usds/playbook/_includes/techfar-online.md

 # The TechFAR Handbook

 This content has moved.
-Please see [https://techfarhub.cio.gov/handbook/ "Link to the TechFar Handbook"](https://techfarhub.cio.gov/handbook/).
+Please see [https://techfarhub.cio.gov/handbook/](https://techfarhub.cio.gov/handbook/).